Imagine I’m the consumer you’re advertising to.

 Don’t send customers to your home page from that ad.
 Don’t lead to a social media profile or your YouTube channel.

-The easiest way to do this is to write a landing page headline that matches your ad.
+The easiest way to do this is to write a headline that matches your ad.
 The messages don’t have to be exactly the same, but use enough similar wording that your audience understands that the ad and the landing page are related.

-They will feel like they came to the right page and will then be more ready to convert (take the action you wanted them to take, such as downloading a coupon or filling out a form) than if the landing page had nothing to do with the ad.
+They will feel like they came to the right page and will then be more ready to convert (take the action you wanted them to take, such as downloading a coupon or filling out a form) than if the page had nothing to do with the ad.

 2. Landing pages make it easy for leads to interact with your business.